Giraffes are the tallest mammals on Earth, but their numbers have dropped so low that they're now vulnerable to extinction.

 Giraffes have strong tongues that help them to get their food - and to get it fast.

 They use their tongues - like humans would use their hands - to grab food.
-The strength helps them chew food fast to avoid dangerous predators.

 Just like human fingerprints, no two giraffes have the same spot pattern.